LispEngineer/aiband/README.md

 1. Make a message box that shows shows the most recent messages.
 2. Update the state of Unity only if the game state has changed.
+3. Only allow player to move to floor spaces

 # Unity Configuration